blubaron/tilesetpref/windows/readme.txt

    only under the terms of the Creative Commons Attribution 3.0 licence: http://creativecommons.org/licenses/by/3.0/

-The tile picker may be redistributed and used under Angband license:
+The tile picker may be redistributed and used under the Angband license:

  *    This software may be copied and distributed for educational, research,
  *    and not for profit purposes provided that this copyright and statement